EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

-Stewie Tweaks v6.56 ReadMe
+Stewie Tweaks v7.80 ReadMe

-Each of the plugin's features should be enabled in the provided INI as desired.
+Each of the plugin's features can be enabled using the in-game Pause->Settings->Tweaks menu (requires rebooting the game to apply changes), or should be enabled in the provided INI as desired.
 If the settings don't exist, run the game with the plugin active and they will be generated.

 Setting Guide: